jordan-bravo/.nix/README.md

 ### Task List (Low Level)

-- home-manager switch command leads to MediaKeys systemd service failing.
 - Configure zsh autosuggest/autocomplete (which one? both?) to avoid using arrow keys for completion.
+- SSH private key not automatically being added when logging in to workstations.
 - Remove repetition by declaring username only once in flake.nix, then passing to other modules.

 ### Research Needed